-Sweet music launched on a breeze brings peacefulness to your garden.
+- Wind Chimes: Sweet music launched on a breeze brings peacefulness to your garden.
 Want to add some whimsy?
-Make your own wind chimes out of old forks and spoons.
+Help your child make her own wind chimes out of old forks and spoons.
 To find out how, click here.

-Their delicate beauty is enchanting.
-You can attract butterflies with a window box planted with marigolds, zinnias, or petunias.
+- Butterflies: Their delicate beauty is enchanting.
+Your child can attract butterflies with a window box planted with marigolds, zinnias, or petunias.
 Add a shallow bowl of fresh water and some flat stones to give them a place to rest.

-Hang a home for your flying friends and stock it with seeds.
-You’ll have a riot of color and sound.
+- Birdhouse: Hang a home for your flying friends and stock it with seeds.
+Your family will have a riot of color and sound.

-They’re not only gorgeous, they’re fun, too: Lamb’s Ears have a unique “fuzzy” texture.
+- Flowers: They’re not only gorgeous, they’re fun, too.
+Lamb’s Ears have a unique “fuzzy” texture.
 Snapdragons have little “jaws” kids can snap shut.
 Try some night bloomers, too.
 Depending on where you live, an evening primrose may do the trick.